 What is a Coordinate System?

-English, being the sometimes nonsensical language that it is, also allows you to use the word coordinate as a verb being defined as, “to bring into a common action, movement, or condition”.
+The English language defines ‘coordinate’ as a verb.
+It means “to bring into a common action, movement, or condition”.
 Conveniently, a coordinate system does just this.

 A coordinate system defines a common set of conditions or rules that apply to all of the coordinates located within it.
 You could say a “Coordinate system systematically coordinates coordinates.”

 But, it’s not always simple.
-The thing is, the Earth is a really weird complex shape, not a smooth and perfect sphere like I experienced with the classroom globe.
-It’s more like a lump of playdough shaped into a ball by the small, clumsy fingers of a toddler.
+The thing is, the Earth is a really weird complex shape, not a smooth and perfect sphere.
+It’s more like a lump of play dough shaped into a ball by the small, clumsy fingers of a toddler.
 Mountains, valleys, plains, fjords, canyons, and so much water.
 To top it off, it’s not static.
 The gravity of the moon acts on the oceans, tectonic plates continue their slo-mo movements of nudging continents around, and even the poles shift.